rosalindfranklininstitute/cuda-slic/README.md

 1. `cuda-slic` uses pycuda for JIT compilation.
 2. `gpu-slic` uses cupy for JIT compilation.

-The reason for supporting both is that depending on the host system installing PyCUDA or Cupy could hard or easy.
+The reason for supporting both is that depending on the host system, installing PyCUDA or Cupy could hard or easy.

 ## Installing cuda-slic (with PyCUDA)